All photos by kind permission of David Hicks

 These opportunities are suitable for all abilities including lead rein, but please take the time to read the notes below for more information and for further information please look on the main Pony Club and Cotswold Hunt websites.

-The Cotswold Hunt welcomes all members of the Pony Club and offers membership of their Junior Hunt Club up to the age of 16 at a cost of £25 for a child to hunt all season.
-For the older member, the following caps apply:
+The Cotswold Hunt welcomes all members of the Pony Club and offers membership of their Junior Hunt Club up to the age of 16.
+For the older members, please check with Sophie for the reduced cap for under 18s, and 25s.

 If you are thinking of hunting for the first time, or would like to find out where a particular Meet is, contact the CHPC Hunting Rep – Sophie de Rouet – 07887 680142.